joined NOAA in 2007 as a research oceanographer at the Laboratory for Satellite

-NOAA, he was an assistant research professor at the
+Altimetry.
+Prior to joining NOAA, he was an assistant research professor at the

-He received a B.S. in Physics from Carnegie Mellon University and an MS and PhD in
+received a BS in Physics from Carnegie Mellon University and an MS and PhD in

 Physics from the University of Colorado in Boulder.
 He was a post-doctoral fellow